williamh/williamh.github.io/Hubbs-William-Resume.md

 ## INFORMATION TECHNOLOGY INDUSTRY FOCUS

-- Complex Programming
-- Supervisory Client Support
-- Application Development

 - Highly analytical and focused release engineer with expert proficiency in multiple computer programming languages and open source development.
 - Expert understanding of design, analysis, coding, testing, implementation and maintenance processing cycles of software application development.
-- Applied expertise to write code to automate continuous integration for multiple projects on the self-hosted GitLab instance.
 - Regarded for the ability to competently review and analyze data, and communicate information in clear and easy-to-understand language.
-- Maintain an awareness of new trends in the information technology services industry by openly exchanging knowledge with peers across the organization.
+- Maintains an awareness of new trends in the information technology services industry by openly exchanging knowledge with peers across the organization.
 - Articulate presenter with strong customer interpersonal communication skills.